jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 ```

-<a name="part2"></a> #hidden anchor
+<a name="part2"></a>
-## Part 2 of 5 Data collection scraping IMDb Top 250 rated movies
+## Part 2 (of 5): Data collection - Scraping IMDb's Top 250 Rated Movies
 *Data captured on 27th July 2018*

-We start by using *urlib3* and *beautifulSoup* libraries to scrape the Top 250 movies from IMDb's [Top 250 web page](https://www.imdb.com/chart/top).
-We capture each movie title, along with it's official IMDb ranking and rating.
-All required data is stored within the table **'chart full-width'** class attribute, on the IMDb web page, highlighted in the printscreen below.
+We begun by using *urlib3* and *beautifulSoup* libraries to scrape the Top 250 movies from IMDb's [Top 250 movie charts](https://www.imdb.com/chart/top).
+We captured each movie title, along with it's official IMDb ranking and rating.
+All the data we required could be found within the HTML table with class = **'chart full-width'**, on the IMDb web page (highlighted in the printscreen below).

 ![alt text](https://raw.githubusercontent.com/jiidata-science/Imdb_Top_Actors/master/Images/TopRatedMovies.png "Top Rated Movies Table")

-The code block, below, scrapes the tabulated data and stores it as lists (in the table_data list object).
+The code block, below, was created to scrape the tabulated data and store it as lists in the table_data list object.

 ``` python
 table_data = [] # empty list object.
 We'll be storing scraped data in this